abimren/ThermoRefit/README.md

 - if specie phase is not given or its position changed, we do not fill it with "G" - default gas phase.
 We raise "ERROR" to correct its position and manually check given data to ensure that neighbor temperature inputs are OK
 - while reading coefficients, we strictly apply two temperature-ranges.
 If extra coefficient line is found, "WARNING" is raised and that line is ignored.
 If there exists a missing line or coefficient or can't read any coefficient, we raise "ERROR"
 - if specie Tbreak >= Tmax, corresponding data is flagged to "no refit"
 - OpenFOAM CK format might not accept exclamation marks (or any user entry) after column 80 in "**newtherm.dat**".
-Feel free to remove comments added after refitting.
+Feel free to remove !RF comments added after refitting.
 [^1]: Kee, R.J., Rupley, F.M., , Miller, J.A.: CHEMKIN-II: A FORTRAN chemical kinetics package for the
 analysis of gas-phase chemical kinetics.
 Technical Report SAND89-8009, Sandia National Laboratories (1990).